kaleoyster/actuarial-model-nbi/docs/data.md

 4. **Correct span for the study window:** By referring to older literature, we can identify the study windows.
 4. **Application:** This methodology can guide in answer the questions regarding the `average daily traffic` effect on the `deck` repiar and maintenances.
 ![Bridge Intervention Matrix](/Users/kale/vimwiki/assets/intervention-matrix.png)

-## Assumptions
-* Some assumptions were made about the bridges.
-When a maintenance event occurs on a bridge and that event is recorded, the bridge is permanently removed from the study.
-* There are other options on how to handle a bridge once a maintenance event occurs, each with its own consequences.
-These include:
-    - Allow the bridge to re-enter the study at the same age.
-    - Allow the bridge to re-enter the study at a younger age, given the type of maintenance which occurred.

 ## Data
 * **Source:** National Bridge Inventory